V-Sekai/manuals/decisions/20210523-simplfy-meshes-and-lods-better-with-quads.md

-# Proposed: Simplify Meshes and LODs better with Quads
+# Draft: Simplify Meshes and LODs better with Quads

 ## Context and Problem Statement